-1. Push button signal fixtures shall be provided on each landing.
-2. Each signal fixture shall consist of: - a.
+- 1. Push button signal fixtures shall be provided on each landing. - 2.
+Hall stations shall include a satin stainless No.4 faceplate.
+Patch and paint existing cutouts to match existing finish. - 3.
+Each signal fixture shall consist of: - a.
 Up and down illuminating push buttons measuring 3/4" at their smallest dimension as selected by the Owner. - b.
-A recessed mounting box, electrical conduit and wiring.
-3. Intermediate landings shall be provided with fixtures containing two (2) push buttons while terminal landings shall be provided with fixtures containing a single push button.
-4. Include emergency power key switch, emergency power jewel, car to lobby key switch, firefighter key switch, elevator communication failure per code requirements in the main lobby level hall station or other designated recall landing.
-5. Where existing fixtures are located greater than 48" above the floor: - a.
-The existing back boxes shall be removed. - b.
+A recessed mounting box, electrical conduit and wiring. - 4.
+Intermediate landings shall be provided with fixtures containing two (2) push buttons while terminal landings shall be provided with fixtures containing a single push button. - 5.
+Include car to lobby key switch, firefighter key switch, elevator communication failure per code requirements, in addition to emergency power jewel (as required) in the main lobby level station or other designated recall landing. - 6.
+Where existing fixtures are located greater than 48" above the floor: - a.
+The existing back boxes shall be removed.

+- b.
 New back boxes shall be installed to provide a new centerline to buttons of 42" above the floor. - c.
 Standardize the new centerline on each floor.

-6. All cutting, patching, grouting and/or plastering of masonry walls resulting from the removal or installation of corridor fixtures shall be performed by the elevator contractor so as to maintain the fire rating of the hoistway. - a.
+7. All cutting, patching, grouting and/or plastering of masonry walls resulting from the removal or installation of corridor fixtures shall be performed by the elevator contractor so as to maintain the fire rating of the hoistway.

+- a.
 Finished painting or decorating of wall surfaces shall be by elevator contractor.